Genesys Email Routing (CE16) for Genesys Engage cloud

 Business and Distribution Logic

-In the logical flows in the previous sections, there are a number of process steps driven by configuration parameters and additional business logic within the system.
+In the logical flows in the previous sections, there are various process steps driven by configuration parameters and additional business logic within the system.
 These parameters and the underlying logic are described in this chapter.

 Capturing of Incoming Emails

-In step 2 of the business flow, the Genesys system checks a set of up to 20 mailboxes for new emails.
-(One outbound email box is supported.)
+In step 2 of the business flow, the Genesys system checks the customer's mailboxes for new emails (up to 100 mailboxes supported by default).
 The following configuration options are available:

 - Polling frequency (how often the mailbox is checked for new emails; default is 30 seconds)

-- Maximum size (the maximum size of emails accepted by Genesys).
+- Maximum size of emails accepted by Genesys.
 Emails larger than this size are left in the mailbox and not captured by Genesys.
-(Max. size is currently limited to 5 Mbyte.*2)
+(Max size is set to 66 MB by default.
+A larger email size requires approval, and additional charges may apply.)

 Available parameters for configuration by customer